William of Ockham: Life

-Because of the pope's attack on the Rule of Saint Francis, William of Ockham, Michael of Cesena and other leading Franciscans fled Avignon on 26 May 1328, and eventually took refuge in the court of the Holy Roman Emperor Louis IV of Bavaria, who was also engaged in dispute with the papacy, and became William's patron.
-After studying the works of John XXII and previous papal statements, William agreed with the Minister General.
-In return for protection and patronage William wrote treatises that argued for Emperor Louis to have supreme control over church and state in the Holy Roman Empire.
-"On June 6, 1328, William was officially excommunicated for leaving Avignon without permission," and William argued that John XXII was a heretic for attacking the doctrine of Apostolic poverty and the Rule of Saint Francis, which had been endorsed by previous popes.
-William of Ockham's philosophy was never officially condemned as heretical.
+Because of the pope's attack on the Rule of Saint Francis, William of Ockham, Michael of Cesena and other leading Franciscans fled Avignon on 26 May 1328, and eventually took refuge in the court of the Holy Roman Emperor Louis IV of Bavaria, who was also engaged in dispute with the papacy, and became Ockham's patron.
+After studying the works of John XXII and previous papal statements, Ockham agreed with the Minister General.
+In return for protection and patronage Ockham wrote treatises that argued for Emperor Louis to have supreme control over church and state in the Holy Roman Empire.
+"On June 6, 1328, William was officially excommunicated for leaving Avignon without permission", and Ockham argued that John XXII was a heretic for attacking the doctrine of Apostolic poverty and the Rule of Saint Francis, which had been endorsed by previous popes.
+Ockham's philosophy was never officially condemned as heretical.

 He spent much of the remainder of his life writing about political issues, including the relative authority and rights of the spiritual and temporal powers.
-After Michael of Cesena's death in 1342, William became the leader of the small band of Franciscan dissidents living in exile with Louis IV.
-William of Ockham died (prior to the outbreak of the plague) on 9 April 1347.
+After Michael of Cesena's death in 1342, Ockham became the leader of the small band of Franciscan dissidents living in exile with Louis IV.
+William of Ockham died (prior to the outbreak of the plague) on either 9 or 10 April 1347.

 Philosophical thought

 In scholasticism, William of Ockham advocated reform in both method and content, the aim of which was simplification.
-William incorporated much of the work of some previous theologians, especially Duns Scotus.
-From Duns Scotus, William of Ockham derived his view of divine omnipotence, his view of grace and justification, much of his epistemology and ethical convictions.
+Ockham incorporated much of the work of some previous theologians, especially Duns Scotus.
+From Duns Scotus, Ockham derived his view of divine omnipotence, his view of grace and justification, much of his epistemology and ethical convictions.
 However, he also reacted to and against Scotus in the areas of predestination, penance, his understanding of universals, his formal distinction ex parte rei (that is, "as applied to created things"), and his view of parsimony which became known as Occam's razor.